ngoctint1lvc/AI-Translator/README.md

 - Support for multiple OpenAI API keys with automatic rotation
 - Detailed translations with pinyin and explanations for Chinese
 - Easy-to-use popup interface for managing API keys
+- `AITranslator.translate()` interface is injected into the page, you can use it with Tampermonkey

 ## Installation